Berthold of Moosburg

-Berthold of Moosburg (died after 1361) Not much is known about the early life of Berthold of Moosburg.
-Berthold was a member of the German Dominican order.
-The first recorded date for Berthold of Moosburg is 1316, when he was studying at Oxford University in England.
-Berthold is said to have been sixteen years old at this time.
-Berthold of Moosburg's active years spanned from 1316 to 1361.
-Berthold as a part of the Dominican order was a German Dominican theologian and neo-Platonist of the 14th century, teaching in Regensburg in 1327.
-In 1335, Berthold was called to head the Dominican order in Cologne, Germany.
-In 1348, as head of the Cologne Dominicans, Berthold represented the Dominican order at the Natio Bavariae in Nuremberg.
+Berthold of Moosburg (died after 1361) was a Dominican monk from the Teutonic Province.
+Not much is known about Berthold of Moosburg's youth.
+He was a member of the German Dominican order.
+The first recorded date on record for Berthold of Moosburg is 1316, when he was studying at Oxford University in England.
+At this time, Berthold would have been sixteen years old.
+In 1318, Berthold writes a 'marginal' commentary on De iride, a written work of Dietrich of Freiburg (sometimes called Theodoric of Freiburg).
+His active years spanned from 1316 to 1361, and these are the only years for which he can be traced in the historical record.
+Berthold, as a part of the Dominican order, was a theologian and neo-Platonist of the 14th century, teaching in Regensburg in 1327.
+In 1335, Berthold was called to head the Dominican order in Cologne, Germany, succeeding Eckhart.
+Also, in 1335 and again in 1343, in Cologne, he is listed as the 'executor' of estates.

+As head of the Cologne Dominicans, Berthold represented the Dominican order and the nation of Bavaria in Nuremberg in 1348.
+While in Cologne, Germany, he would have read the work of his processors.
+This would have included written work from 'Albert the Great, Meister Eckhart, and Ulrich of Strasburg,' among others.
+In 1361, Berthold is listed once more as a representative and 'executor' of another unknown estate.